maly/bas80/README.md

 `LET ptr{key} = ptr{key} + 5` - structure pointer can be used on a both sides of an assign.

 *WARNING!* Structure pointers has no checks!
 If you use a pointer to an invalid area, results will be unpredictable and it can crash or destroy data!

+## Dynamic allocation of structures

+You can dynamic allocate the structure on a heap memory and free this memory back.

+### ALLOC structure variable[,variable...]

+It allocates enough memory for a structure and store the address of memory (i.e. pointer) to the given variable.
+You can allocate more structs with single ALLOC.

+`ALLOC mydata p,q` allocates two areas in a memory.
+Both areas has size equal to the size of the mydata struct.

+### FREE [variable,...]

+Free memory area, previously allocated by ALLOC (or MALLOC) command.
+FREE always performs a garbage collection, so you can use simple FREE (without any variables) to force garbage collecting.

 ## String slices